 - Click the ‘Save & run‘ button at the bottom.

-Viewing the eDiscovery results
+Viewing the eDiscovery results to see edit history

 It may take a few moments for the search to complete.
 Once the data has been collected, the results will be displayed in a format similar to the image below.
 To see the details on the right menu, make sure your window is fully expanded.